New hope in Washington

 Another key concern is what stance the USA will take at the Copenhagen Conference in December 2009, where the participating countries are expected to reach a new climate change agreement to succeed the Kyoto Protocol.
 China, and possibly also India, have an important role to play in this context.
 Before signing the agreement, the USA has demanded that China commit to some type of taxation or regulation of carbon dioxide emissions.
 In the traditional American style, there is also discussion of import tariffs on products from countries with poor environmental regulation.
 In other words, the USA’s new administration will be fully focused on environmental issues and many of the new initiatives are likely to have a green tone, even though there is a major risk that they will be targeted more towards road investments than mass transit solutions.

 At the World Resources Institute (WRI), the World Wildlife Fund (WWF), Oxfam (a group of non-governmental organizations) and the Global Environmental Facility (GEF), which helps fund initiatives to assist developing countries in meeting the objectives of environmental conventions in the UN system, we talked extensively about ecosystems that are threatened by human encroachment. topics ranged from the supply of water, which many people take for granted, to pollination, which is critical for many types of agriculture.
 The degradation of these systems in many places is potential threat to people, countries and investments.

 We also met with the Cato institute, a non-profit public policy research foundation that has questioned the assumptions behind global warming.

 Seminar at house of Sweden

-The Ethical Council held a seminar for some 50 participants at the Swedish embassy in Washington, where representatives for the Ethical Council, the WRI, the GEF, the PRI and the IFC discussed climate issues and ecosystems.
+The Council on Ethics held a seminar for some 50 participants at the Swedish embassy in Washington, where representatives for the Council on Ethics, the WRI, the GEF, the PRI and the IFC discussed climate issues and ecosystems.